grompe/BTWTweak/patcher/readme.txt

 - Changed creepers to stop hissing sounds when sheared or killed.
 It was strange hearing the hiss after there is nothing to hiss (with).

+- Fixed not all stumps being hard enough.

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.